-Over the next five years, MOHS will continue to support enhancing the capabilities of the Bomb Squads, which are strategically located throughout the state.
-Technical training in chemical, biological, radiological, and explosive (CBRNE) related classes for bomb technicians is prioritized.
-MOHS will implement a program to enhance training for first responders by developing training programs in conjunction with the Department of Homeland Security to certify instructors.
-The goal being to have these courses certified by the Mississippi Minimum Standards Board and become available to all responders in Mississippi.
+Over the next five years, the Mississippi Office of Homeland Security (MOHS) will continue strengthening the capabilities of Bomb Squads strategically positioned across the state.
+Priority will be given to technical training in chemical, biological, radiological, and explosive (CBRNE) response, ensuring bomb technicians receive advanced instruction in these critical areas.
+Additionally, MOHS will continue to implement a comprehensive training initiative for first responders, collaborating with the Department of Homeland Security to develop and certify instructors.
+The goal is to have these courses accredited by the Mississippi Minimum Standards Board, making them accessible to all emergency responders throughout the state.